St. Fillan's Crozier: Provenance

 In 1819 Archibald Dewar (d.
 1831) emigrated to Ontario in Canada and took the Coigreach with him.
 According to the National Museum of Scotland, while there and "as had been the custom in Scotland, the Coigreach was used to bless the drinking water of cattle of Scottish emigrants".
-Soon afterwards the antiquarian and archaeologist Daniel Wilson realised its value and arranged for its return to Scotland, under the ownership of the ownership of the Wuigrich to the Society of Antiquaries for the National Museum of Scotland.
-Shortly after this rediscovery the Coigreach was opened and found to contain the much earlier crozier.
+Soon afterwards the antiquarian and archaeologist Daniel Wilson realised its value and arranged for its return to Scotland, under the ownership of the Wuigrich to the Society of Antiquaries for the National Museum of Scotland.
+Shortly after this rediscovery, the Coigreach was opened and found to contain the much earlier crozier.